-Northwest Michigan's most recognized and discussed transportation issue is congestion, which is caused by a number of contributing factors, including the region's geography and seasonality issues.
-Some of the region's abundant water resources - including many large inland lakes that each provide a signature identity for their respective communities - limit connectivity, particularly in communities near
+The most recognized and discussed transportation issue for the six counties is congestion.
+It is caused by a number of contributing factors, including the region's geography and seasonality issues.
+Some of the region's abundant water resources - including many large inland lakes that each provide a signature identity for their respective communities - limit connectivity, particularly in communities near Lake Michigan. where traffic must be channeled into narrow areas between Lake Michigan and the inland lakes.
+In addition to geography, a growing population in a region dependent on private vehicles for the majority of transportation needs means that daily errand and commute trip times are increasing in the region.
+Tourism, too, plays a role in congestion, as